wp-plugins/post-pay-counter/readme.txt

 5. The tooltip with all the counting details

 == Languages ==
-The plugins is currently only available in English.
+= Available languages =
+* English
+* Italian

+= What about my language? =
 If you want to translate it in your own language and get a discount on the PRO version, [contact us](http://www.thecrowned.org/contact-me)!